-Mytesi is a novel, first in class anti secretory antidiarrheal agent which has a basic normalizing effect locally on the gut, and this mechanism of action has the potential to benefit multiple gastrointestinal disorders.
+Mytesi (crofelemer 125 mg delayed-release tablets) is a novel, first-in-class anti-secretory antidiarrheal agent which has a normalizing effect on the electrolyte and fluid balance in the gut, and this mechanism of action has the potential to benefit multiple gastrointestinal disorders.
 Our Mytesi (crofelemer) product is approved by the U.S. FDA for the symptomatic relief of noninfectious diarrhea in adults with HIV/AIDS on antiretroviral therapy.
 Jaguar, through Napo, holds global unencumbered rights for Mytesi.
-Mytesi is in development for multiple possible follow on indications, including diarrhea related to targeted cancer therapy; orphan drug indications for infants and children with congenital diarrheal disorders and short bowel syndrome; inflammatory bowel disease; irritable bowel syndrome; and for idiopathic/functional diarrhea.
-In addition, a second generation proprietary anti secretory agent is in development for cholera.
+Mytesi is in development for multiple possible follow-on indications, including prophylaxis of diarrhea related to targeted therapy with or without standard chemotherapy.
+Crofelemer delayed-release tablets are also being evaluated in IBS-D and idiopathic/functional diarrhea.